KPI vs OKR: How They Differ and When to Apply Them

 Notably, KPIs are quantitative and measured against targets.
 Tracking them is an ongoing activity.
 The choice of some key performance indicator sets may not change for a long time.
 What is more, they can hint at areas needing attention and may become OKRs.

 KPIs shouldn't be confused with metrics, though.
-Both can be tracked using tools like Google Analytics, Mixpanel or Amplitude.
+Both can be tracked using business and MVP tools like Google Analytics, Mixpanel or Amplitude.
 Yet KPIs are needed to monitor how a specific business is doing in terms of achieving its own priority aims.
 They are chosen and set by companies individually, as copying others' KPIs is useless.
 That's what sets them apart from metrics, which are more or less universal for everyone (such as active users, net promoter score, revenue, etc.).
 Simply put, all KPIs can be classified as metrics, yet it's not true vice versa.

 Key performance indicators are generally paired with targets and can be applied to measure the progress of various teams within an organization or to see how effectively the company is moving toward accomplishing a set goal.
 Such data makes it possible to see the current picture, analyze and compare it to the indicators in the past, and make predictions.